Archived

 Why might this be relevant?

-The project specifically focuses on minimizing nitrogen oxides (NOx) emissions of hydrogen internal combustion engines and provides details on the technology and its benefits.
+The project specifically focuses on minimizing NOx emissions of hydrogen internal combustion engines and aims to achieve zero carbon emissions.

 • Zero Carbon Hydrogen Internal Combustion Engine